Know Before You Go

 Email and Internet: Guests can send and receive electronic mail (email) in real time via satellite link 24 hours a day (satellite conditions permitting).
 Internet is accessible from the comfort of workstations on board or from a personal laptop.
 If you use a personal email provider, make sure to bring your user id and password and email recipient addresses with you.

 Holland America Line Connect: Stay in touch with family and friends via satellite internet through Holland America Line Connect.
 Simply register through Holland America Line Navigator™, select “Paid Internet” and choose between a Voyage and a Daily plan.
 (Voyage plans cover your entire cruise and are available at a discounted rate.
 If you purchased a Daily plan and would like to upgrade to a Voyage plan, just return to Paid Internet and make your selection.).
-Interested in connecting with your favorite people via Facebook or WhatsApp?
-Use the Social plan.
 Want to read your email, catch up on the latest news and check your finances?
 Purchase a Surf plan.
 For streaming sites and apps, such as YouTube, Skype and Vimeo, choose the Premium plan.
 Please contact Ship Services for further information.

-Mail: Letters and postcards may be mailed from the ship while in ports of call.
-Guests may buy stamps in port or purchase them from the Front Office by charging their shipboard account.
+Mail: While onboard a Grand Voyage or Legendary Voyage, letters and postcards may be mailed from the ship while in various ports of call.
+Guests may buy stamps in port or purchase them from the Guest Services by charging their shipboard account.
 All mail is subject to local postal office procedures and rates in the port mailed.
+Mail is provided to the Port one hour before sailing.

 Mobile Phones: Holland America Line, through an agreement with Wireless Maritime Service, proudly offers an advanced roaming network onboard all Holland America ships allowing you to make and receive calls, send and receive text messages and access emails and surf the web while at sea using your own mobile phone and telephone number.